Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 • Comprehensive metabolic panel – This test often includes tests for up to 14 chemicals that come from the liver, bone and other organs.

-• Beta2microglobulin – High levels of this protein may be an indication for urgent treatment.
+• Beta2 microglobulin – High levels of this protein is an indication for urgent treatment.

-• Hepatitis testing – The presence of hepatitis B or C can be important considerations when treating certain types of lymphoma.
-Hepatitis B can become active again due to cancer or some of its treatments.
+• Hepatitis testing – Hepatitis B can become active again due to cancer or some of its treatments.
 Hepatitis C may diminish the effectiveness of therapy.

-• Uric acid testing – An increased level of uric acid can lead to tumor lysis syndrome (TLS).
+• Uric acid testing – increased level can lead to tumor lysis syndrome (TLS).

 • Antibody testing – Depending on the type of NHL, patients may have either low levels of antibodies or very high amounts of tumor-specific antibodies.